 Using too much of budesonide and formoterol or using it for a long time may increase your risk of having adrenal gland problems.
 Talk to your doctor if you or your child have more than one of these symptoms while you are using budesonide and formoterol: darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.

-If you or your child develop a skin rash, hives, or any allergic reaction to budesonide and formoterol, stop taking the medicine and check with your doctor as soon as possible.
+If you or your child develop a skin rash, hives, or any allergic reaction to budesonide and formoterol, check with your doctor as soon as possible.

 Budesonide and formoterol may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, ask your doctor.